 The length of bike ride is determined by the ability of the rider.
 Most of our summer trips have a driver guide who meets the group throughout the trip with the vehicle.
 For Example, even if the maximum length of the trip is 12 miles, if a rider chooses they can ride meet the vehicle at the halfway point and bike 6 miles and ride for 6 miles.
 We encourage you to select a trip based on your skill, fitness level and your interests.

-In the winter, all ride are out and back.
+In the winter, rides are out and back.
 The mileage that will be covered will be determined by the overall groups ability level and the trail conditions for the day.
 Trips have a maximum biking time, not a set mileage to cover for this reason.

 7. What is for lunch?

 Box lunches are provided by Great Harvest Bread Co. for the full day trips.
 After your booking is complete, you will receive a menu from which you can select your lunch and provide any dietary restrictions which we should be aware of.

 8. How many people will be on tour?